Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 And the only way to decide is to try it out!

 I also tested out Holafly, another eSIM company.
 You can see my full Holafly review here.
-They are one of few companies that offer UNLIMITED data plans in some countries — unfortunately, these unlimited plans don’t allow tethering (but are great for TikTok addicts that blow through phone data!).
+They are one of few companies that offer UNLIMITED data plans in most countries (great for TikTok addicts that blow through phone data!).

-You can also check out my full Airalo review and Flexiroam review.
+You can also check out my full Airalo review and Nomad eSIM review.

 As you’ll see, each company has unique features that target different types of travelers.